>TOPICS

 Contamination versus ‚fascism of the pure‘

 However, this applies not only to the second or third generation of immigrants in search of a new identity.
 Similarly, it applies to people who can not cope with aspects of their religion.
 The resistance of casteless people in India against structural violence shows that people are no longer willing to adopt inherited belief systems.
 Homophobia, misogyny, hierarchies, authoritarian tendencies, as well as body hostility, and sexual abuse by persons of authority, are no longer accepted.
 Indeed, why should one tolerate them, when the aim is mainly, to surrender to a higher principle?
-Consequently, it is no longer the monotheistic ‘either/or’, but the post-modern ‘and‘ that applies in this cosmopolitanisation of faith.
+Consequently, it is no longer the monotheistic either/or, but the post-modern that applies in this cosmopolitanisation of faith.

 Voluntary exclusion